Country in the West Indies, in the eastern Caribbean Sea, one of the Windward Islands.

 The centre-left St Lucia Labour Party (SLP) came to power in 1979 led by Allan Louisy, but a split developed within the party, and in 1981 Louisy was forced to resign, being replaced by the attorney general, Winston Cenac.

-Soon afterwards George Odlum, who had been Louisy's deputy, left with two other SLP members to form a new party, the Progressive Labour Party.
+Soon afterwards, Louisy's deputy, George Odlum, left with two colleagues to form a breakaway Progressive Labour Party.
 The Cenac government was unpopular and, after demonstrations and a general strike, Cenac resigned in January 1982.
-The resulting general election, in May 1982, was won decisively by the UWP and John Compton became prime minister.

-Compton was re-elected in 1987 and 1992.
-His UWP government followed conservative, pro-Western and anti-communist policies.
+Led by Compton, the UWP won the May 1982 general election and secured re-election in 1987 and 1992.
+It followed conservative, pro-Western and anti-communist policies.
 Aged 70, Compton retired as prime minister in April 1996 and was replaced by his chosen successor Vaughan Lewis.
-But the UWP lost the May 2007 general election to the SLP, whose leader, Kenny Anthony, became prime minister.
-The SLP was re-elected in 2002, but lost the December 2006 general election to the UWP, led by Compton, who had returned to politics in March 2005.
-Compton died in office in September 2007 and was succeeded as prime minister by Stephenson King, who had been health and labour relations minister in the government.
+But the UWP lost the May 1997 general election to the SLP, whose leader, Kenny Anthony, became prime minister.
+The SLP was re-elected in 2002.